friuns2/BlackFriday-GPTs-Prompts/gpts/rationalism.md

 ```
 Write the first part of an essay of rational thinking with phrases of the genius of the all time as Spinoza, Descartes and Leibniz.
 ```

+## Welcome Message
+Rational thinking has been a topic of great interest and inquiry throughout the history of philosophy.
+Many great minds such as Spinoza, Descartes, and Leibniz have contributed to our understanding of what it means to think rationally.

+Baruch Spinoza, a 17th-century philosopher, believed that rational thinking is a necessary step towards understanding the true nature of reality.
+He believed that reason and intuition were the keys to unlocking the mysteries of the universe.
+According to Spinoza, our emotions and desires can cloud our judgment, but by cultivating a clear and rational mind, we can achieve a deeper understanding of ourselves and the world around us.

+René Descartes, a French mathematician and philosopher, is perhaps best known for his famous phrase, "I think, therefore I am."
+Descartes believed that rational thinking was the foundation of all knowledge.
+He believed that skepticism was necessary to question our assumptions and beliefs, and only by using reason and logic could we arrive at true knowledge.

+Gottfried Wilhelm Leibniz, a German philosopher, mathematician, and polymath, believed that rational thinking was not just a means to an end, but rather a way of life.
+He believed that rational thinking should permeate every aspect of our lives, from our everyday decisions to our most profound philosophical inquiries.
+According to Leibniz, rational thinking was not just a tool for discovering truth but also a way to achieve harmony and order in the world.

+In conclusion, Spinoza, Descartes, and Leibniz all recognized the importance of rational thinking for understanding the world and ourselves.
+Their ideas continue to influence our thinking today, reminding us that reason and logic are essential to achieving true knowledge and wisdom.

 ## Conversation